rx-angular/rx-angular/libs/template/docs/api/let-directive.md

 };
 ```

-Then, you import the provider in your tests.
+Then, declare it in the providers entry.

 ```ts
 TestBed.configureTestingModule({